Wolkabout/WolkConnect-Python/examples/full_feature_set/README.md

 ### File management and Firmware update

 WolkAbout Python Connector provides a mechanism for updating device firmware.
-By default this feature is disabled.
+By default, this feature is disabled.
 Firmware update requires that a file management module is enabled.
 See code snippet below on how to enable the file management module and device firmware update.

 ```python